forestliurui/EECS598-Assignment02/README.md

 ### Q6
 285s

 We kept 96 batches and modified batch size in each worker to 64.
 Thus, a batch have the same amount of data to train.
 In this case, it is faster than Q1.
-However, as there are some overhead about communication, spliting data and computing the average gradients, it can not be 2 times faster.
+However, as there are some overhead about communication, spliting data and computing the average gradients, it can not be 2X faster.
 ![architecture](./plots/cpu_q6.png)
 ![architecture](./plots/mem_q6.png)
 ![architecture](./fig/tensorboard_q6.png)